Screenly/Anthias/docs/balena-fleet-deployment.md

   [here](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) for the
   installation instructions.
 - On your terminal, login to your balenaCloud account using the CLI by running `balena login`.
-- Generate an API key for your balenaCloud account by going to your account settings page and clicking on the `Create API Key` button.
-Copy the API key and save it somewhere safe.
-You'll need it later.
-Alternatively, you can run `balena api-key generate <name>` to generate an API key using the CLI.
+You'll be prompted to select a login method.
+Select **Web authorization**, which is the recommended way to login.
+The browser will open a new tab.
+Click **Authorize** to proceed.
 - Install balenaEtcher on your computer.
 You can download it from [here](https://etcher.balena.io/).

 ## Create and configure a new fleet

 Open your browser and go to https://dashboard.balena-cloud.com.
-You should be redirected to your balenaCloud dashboard.
+Login to your balenaCloud account if you haven't already.
+You should be redirected to the dashboard.

 ![balena-ss-01](/docs/images/balena-deployment-01-dashboard.png)